Fitness Model Ainsley Rodriguez Shows Off Beach Bum In Yellow Bikini As She Trains Glutes In New Workout Video

 “Warrior girl,” a fourth wrote.

 This is hardly the first time that Ainsley has shown off her enviably toned body in a workout video.
-As the Inquisitr reported, in a previous post she rocked an emerald green bikini while doing an ab circuit.
+As The Inquisitr reported, in a previous post she rocked an emerald green bikini while doing an ab circuit.

 View this post on Instagram